thegooddocsproject/website-hugo/content/en/docs/glossaries/maturity-levels.md

 **What**

 * Apply governance processes to manage glossary updates.
+* Identify a glossary custodian
+* Apply a unique identifier for each term.
 * Apply versioning to terms (skos:Concepts).
 * Periodically release a baselined version of the glossary (skos:Collection).
 * Publish glossary license information.